xgigil/MPDO-Locational-Clearance-System/README.md

       - [ ] Upload PDF copy of the GIS Evaluation Certification
           - [ ] Create drop zone for this.
 Evaluation_Type = GIS_Evaluation
           - [ ] Checklist if need Drone Inspection (Yes or No).
 Required before upload is confirmed
-              - [ ] If no, Confirmed Upload will trigger Application Tracker (GIS Review)
+              - [ ] If no, Confirmed Upload will trigger Application Tracker (GIS Review turns Green)
   - [ ] Drone Inspection
       - [ ] View Applications, triggered by review_status = drone_review
-          - [ ] GIS Evaluation Certification File must be attached
       - [ ] Upload PDF of the Drone Inspection Results
           - [ ] Create drop zone for this.
 Evaluation_Type = Drone_Evaluation
-          - [ ] Confirmed Upload will trigger Application Tracker (GIS Review)
+          - [ ] Confirmed Upload will trigger Application Tracker (GIS Review turns Green)
   - [ ] Site Inspection
       - [ ] View Applications, triggered by review_status = site_review
       - [ ] Upload PDF copy of the Site Inspection Report
           - [ ] Create drop zone for this.
 Evaluation_Type = Site_Evaluation
-          - [ ] Confirmed Upload will trigger Application Tracker (GIS Review)
+          - [ ] Confirmed Upload will trigger Application Tracker (Site Review turns Green)
   - [ ] Draftsman
       - [ ] View Applications, triggered by review_status = draftsman_review
+          - [ ] View attached PDF copies of the Evaluation Reports from previous stages
+      - [ ] Upload PDF copy of the Drafted Locational Clearance
+          - [ ] Create drop zone for this.
+Evaluation_Type = Locational_Clearance
+      - [ ] Upload PDF copy of the Consolidated Evaluation Report
+      - [ ] Tag Application as “Endorsed for MPDC review".
+This will trigger Application Tracker (Draftsman Review turns Green)
+      - [ ] If they see that
   - [ ] MPDO Final Approving Authority
       - [ ]  View Applications, triggered by review_status = approving_authority_review)